-In general, radishes can be available year-around with peak season during winter and spring.
+In general, radishes can be available year-round; with the peak season being winter and spring.
 Daikons are most flavorful and juicy during winter.

-Both root and top greens are employed for cooking.
-Peeling may be avoided as the anti-oxidant allyl-isothiocyanates, which gives a peppery pungent flavor to radish, are thickly concentrated in the peel.
-Just wash the root thoroughly, trim the tip ends, and if you have to peel, then gently pare away superficial thin layer only.
+Both root and top greens employed in cooking.
+Peeling may be avoided as the anti-oxidant allyl-isothiocyanates, which gives a peppery, pungent flavor to radish, are thickly concentrated in the peel.
+Wash the root thoroughly, trim the tip ends, and if you have to peel, then gently pare away superficial thin layer only.

 |Watermelon radish slices.
 Photo courtesy: Neeta||Elongated red skin radishes.|

-In French breakfast, radishes are served with sweet-butter and salt.
+In French breakfast, radishes served with sweet butter and salt.

-The roots are mixed with other vegetables in the preparation of steamed, stir fried or sauteed recipes in many regions.
+The roots mixed with other vegetables in the preparation of steamed, stir-fried or sauteed recipes in many regions.

 In North India and Pakistan, the root is grated and mixed with spice and seasonings and stuffed inside bread to prepare "mooli parantha."

-Pickled daikon (kimchi) is a traditional Korean speciality.
+Pickled daikon (kimchi) is a traditional Korean specialty.

 <<-Back to Vegetable nutrition from Radish.
 Visit here for an impressive list of all variety of vegetables with complete illustrations of their nutrition facts and health benefits.